hhrosvick/orgsync-api-file-downloader/README.md

 ===========================
 This is not an official [OrgSync](http://www.orgsync.com) product.

 Downloads all files from submissions in an OrgSync form using Node.js
+Files are put in folders based on the submission ID.

-Requires an API key from OrgSync.
+This requires an API key from OrgSync.

 ##Installation: